 How long does a cat's hair take to grow back after a clip?

-Every cat’s hair will grow at a slightly different rate.
 Cat hair grows at a similar rate to human hair (1cm-2cm per month) and as a rough guide it should take 4-6 months to fully grow back to its original length and density.

 How often should I get my cat clipped?

-Most owners choose to have their cats clipped 2-4 times over the warm months, beginning in early September and and every 2-4 months thereafter until April.
+Most owners choose to have their cats clipped 2-4 times over the warm months, beginning in early September and every 2-4 months thereafter until April.
 Indoor-only cats can be clipped as often as you’d like all year round.

 What is matting and why does it happen?

 Matting is tough dreadlock-like knots that can be felt in a cat’s fur as lumps, chunks, and in severe cases as solid sheets or pelts that cover a large area.
 Matting forms from a lack of grooming, excessive rubbing or soiling of the area.
 While most cats do a fantastic job at cleaning and brushing their fur with their tongues, some of them may have difficulty reaching some areas of their body or their self-grooming instinct may not be prominent.
 Matting starts as a small knot which tightens over time either from the cat scratching the area (which tangles surrounding hair into the knot), friction from walking, skin oil build-up, or wet fur drying out without brushing.
-Over time the matting begins to pull on the skin causing pain and damage, so clipping it off asap is necessary to free the cat from constant discomfort (which can also make the cat grumpy).
+Over time the matting begins to pull on the skin causing pain and skin damage, so clipping it off asap is necessary to free the cat from constant discomfort (which can also make the cat grumpy).

 How long will my cat's nails take to grow back after being clipped?